shellape/ossh/README.md

 -------

 * For choosing the first entry from the overview you can simply hit enter.
-* "[--]" in the overview implies that all following entries come from the history file.
+* "[-b]" in the overview implies that all entries below come from the history file.
-* Passing the parameter [-l|--list] just lists the connection overview without asking for a connection id.
+* Passing the parameter "[-l|--list]" just lists the connection overview without asking for a connection id.
-* Passing the parameter [-a|--auto] provides the possibility to auto login if there is only one unique current connection instead of printing the overview and asking for a connection id.
+* Passing the parameter "[-a|--auto]" provides the possibility to auto login if there is only one unique current connection instead of printing the overview and asking for a connection id.
+* Passing the parameter "[-r|--rev]" will output first history then current connections.
+  The history indicator changes the from "[-b]" to "[-a]" to show history is above.
+  This is useful if you have quite a lot of history connections and your terminal window is small.
 * If you know what the overview looks like you can pass the id direclty, e.g. "ossh 1" or "ossh 4+2"
 * Passing a trailing "p" to the "index" will just ping the ip, e.g. "2p" or "8p-2" or "6+2p".
 * If there's a FQDN in the ossh overview a name lookup will be performed when increasing/decreasing.